First passage time properties of diffusion with a broad class of stochastic diffusion coefficients: Discussion

+An infinite mean FPT is also a characteristic of the classical Brownian motion.
+While diffusion with ergodic DC exhibits a higher cumulative probability of early-arriving particles, this may prompt the question of whether the proportion of late-arriving particles is also higher compared to the classical case.
+However, Eqs.~(\ref{eq:gsDd}) and (\ref{eq:gsD}) show that the long-time approximations of the FPT distributions for both diffusion processes are identical.
+Consequently, there is no difference in the proportion of particles that reach the absorbing boundary at late times.
+This is consistent with the result obtained in a previous study for the minimal DD model~\cite{Sposini19}.

+Eqs.~(\ref{eq:gsDd}) and (\ref{eq:gsD}) demonstrate that in the long-time limit, the cumulative probability of particles arrived at the boundary is comparable for both diffusion with ergodic DCs and the classical Brownian motion.
+Conversely, the cumulative probability of early-arriving particles is higher for diffusion with ergodic DCs.
+Combined with certain absorption of both the classical Brownian motion and diffusion with ergodic DCs, these findings imply the existence of time intervals during which the cumulative probability for the classical Brownian motion exceeds that for diffusion with ergodic DCs; in other words, a crossover in the survival probability inevitably occurs.
+While a previous study identified this crossover in the minimal DD model~\cite{Sposini19}, our results generalize this phenomenon, showing that it occurs for any ergodic fluctuation of the DC, provided the DC remains positive, although the previous study further showed that this crossover occurs universally regardless of initial conditions.

-Although most of the behavior of first passage times revealed in the present study can also be observed in three-dimensional diffusion outside a spherical absorbing boundary, there are some important differences.
-In contrast to diffusion in one-dimensional semi-infinite domain with an absorbing boundary, for three-dimensional diffusion outside a spherical absorbing boundary, the probability of eventual absorption is strictly less than one.
-In addition, for an ergodic DC, when the distance from the initial position of particles to the absorbing boundary increases, the excess cumulative probability of early arriving particles decreases more rapidly in three-dimensional diffusion outside a spherical absorbing boundary than in one-dimensional semi-infinite domain with an absorbing boundary.
+Although most of the behavior of FPTs revealed in the present study can also be observed in three-dimensional diffusion outside a spherical absorbing boundary, there are some important differences.
+In contrast to diffusion in a one-dimensional semi-infinite domain with an absorbing boundary, for three-dimensional diffusion outside a spherical absorbing boundary, the probability of eventual absorption is strictly less than one.
+In addition, for an ergodic DC, when the distance from the initial position of particles to the absorbing boundary increases, the excess cumulative probability of early-arriving particles decreases more rapidly in three-dimensional diffusion outside a spherical absorbing boundary than in a one-dimensional semi-infinite domain with an absorbing boundary.
 See Appendix~\ref{sec:app3} for details.